XueFuzhao/InstructionWild/README.md

 - Tend to repeat the last sentence (fail to produce the end token).
 - Poor multilingual results: LLaMA is mainly trained on English datasets (Generation performs better than QA).

-Limitations of dataset
+### Limitations of dataset

 - Lack of summarization ability: No such instructions in finetune datasets.
-- Lack of multi-turn chat: No such instructions in finetune datasets
+- Lack of multi-turn chat and role-playing: No such instructions in finetune datasets
 - Lack of self-recognition: No such instructions in finetune datasets
 - Lack of Safety:
   - When the input contains fake facts, the model makes up false facts and explanations.
   - Cannot abide by OpenAI's policy: When generating prompts from OpenAI API, it always abides by its policy.
 So no violation case is in the datasets.

 ## Detailed Comparison

+See [here](./compare.md) for detailed comparison.

 ## TODO